Can the new type of coronavirus be transmitted via food and objects?

 Due to the low environmental stability of coronaviruses, a transmission of the pathogen via this method seems unlikely in most cases.
 The German Federal Institute for Occupational Safety and Health and the Committee for Biological Agents, are responsible for assessing possible risks concerning infectious agents at the workplace.

 How can we protect ourselves from being infected by the virus via food and products (including cosmetics)?

 Although it is unlikely that the virus will be transmitted via contaminated food or imported products, general everyday hygiene rules, such as regular hand washing, and hygiene rules for food preparation (https://www.bfr.bund.de/cm/364/protection-against-foodborne-infections.pdf) should be observed when handling them.
-Coronaviruses cannot multiply in food, as they need a living animal or human host to do this.
-As viruses are sensitive to heat, the risk of infection can also be further reduced by heating foods.
+Coronaviruses cannot multiply in food as they need a living animal or human host to do this.
+As the viruses are sensitive to heat, the risk of infection can also be further reduced by heating foods.

 Can the new type of coronavirus SARS-CoV-2 be transmitted via dishes and cutlery in canteens and other places people eat together?